US Senate candidate's ad in Washington is latest example of Republican attempts to deflect abortion attacks – KION546

 And in Arizona, Senate Republican candidate Blake Masters appeared to take a more congenial tone on the hot-button issue after he won his party’s primary in an interview with the Arizona Republic, calling the state’s 15-week law “a reasonable solution.”
 He previously called abortion in America a “genocide” and expressed support for stronger restrictions.

+Months before Washington’s August 2 primary, Smiley signaled her support for Texas’ near-total ban on abortion, and said it’d be “awesome” to have former President Donald Trump’s support.

-In the Washington ad, Smiley also tried to undermine Murray’s effort tying her to former President Donald Trump, who lost Washington in 2020 by 19 points to Biden.
+But in her ad, Smiley tried to undermine Murray’s effort tying her to Trump, who lost Washington state in 2020 by 19 points to Biden, as well as make clear her position on a federal abortion ban.
 Smiley explained that a picture of her and Trump used in Murray campaign advertising was for an event promoting advocacy for veterans health care — and aired another photo of her and Murray standing together.

 “She shows you this picture of me and Trump, but doesn’t show you this one,” said Smiley.